Emill/node-ble-host/README.md

 In order to access the Bluetooth HCI layer from Node.js, either you will need to run `node` using `sudo` every time or execute ``sudo setcap cap_net_admin=ep $(eval readlink -f `which node`)`` first to give the `node` binary access to use Bluetooth HCI.

+Also it might be a good idea to turn off the bluetooth service `bluetoothd` so it doesn't interfere.

 ## API Documentation

 * [BleManager](docs/api/ble-manager.md)